 All these weeks, we were asked to ‘stay home, stay safe’ and the period was indefinite.
 Therefore, we learned it and rebuilt our routine based on it.
 Now, unlearning or undoing these changes can be difficult and can take time.
 Such forced changes are likely to be the root cause of post-lockdown anxiety, but there are ways to deal with post lockdown anxiety.

 Who Is Most Likely To Experience Post-Lockdown Anxiety?

 It is hard to say exactly who will be affected by this, but by the textbook definition of anxiety, people who are generally extremely cautious day-to-day are more likely to experience a high level of anxiety getting back post-lockdown and will need the most help with a variety of ways to deal with post quarantine anxiety.

-Apart from them, people who have the tendency to not trust the authorities or people who feel the government is being neglectful and acting in a self-interested way hold a chance of being affected by post-lockdown anxiety.
+Apart from them, people who have the tendency to not trust the authorities or people who feel the government is being neglectful and acting in a self-interested way are at risk of being affected by post-lockdown anxiety.
 If you are skeptical, you can still be curious and suspicious while learning how to overcome post lockdown anxiety.

 Coping With Post-Lockdown Anxiety

-If you find yourself worrying about or panicking over the new changes happening and are afraid of stepping out of your house, these tips may help ease your anxiety.
+If you find yourself worrying about or panicking over the new changes happening and are afraid of stepping out of your house, these tips to deal with post lockdown anxiety may help.

 Avoid Obsessing Yourself Over News: This is perhaps the most important of all tips to deal with post quarantine anxiety if you spend a lot of time on social media.
 There’s a lot going on over the news, so stop obsessing over it.
 Give yourself a few hours to watch the news, just to keep yourself updated.
 However, make sure that the source is credible and trustworthy.
 Always research whatever you read online as incorrect information may spike up the anxiety .

 Focus On Your Present: If you’re unable to plan or if you think your plan isn’t up to the mark, give yourself some time and deal with one day at a time.
 Stressing yourself by thinking and worrying about the future can be overwhelming and exhausting.
 So, just focus on the present and do your best with what you have today.
 This will help you soothe yourself and build up confidence, and can help you come up with a better future plan .

 Share Your Feelings: The most effective ways to deal with post quarantine anxiety don’t necessarily involve talking to a shrink.
 Talk about your fears and concerns with someone you trust and feel comfortable with.
 Sharing your emotions will help you feel light and chances are, the person you talk to may be able to help you overcome your fears .